hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 The properties field is a dictionary mapping property names to schema that have their own structure as follows:
 * type = indicates the type of the data property.
 Can be string, number, or boolean.
 * isReadOnly = if true, this data property can be set exactly once and then never changed again.
-* authorizedEditingAccounts = list of Steem accounts that are authorized to edit this data property
+* authorizedEditingAccounts = list of Hive accounts that are authorized to edit this data property
 * authorizedEditingContracts = list of smart contracts that are authorized to edit this data property

 example of a typical NFT definition: